kiranpratyush/palindrome/README.md

 # palindrome
-check if Your Birthdate is Palindrome or No!
+check if Your Birthdate is Palindrome or Not!